chocolatey/choco/Scenarios.md

  * should upgrade the exact version dependency
  * should upgrade the minimum version dependency
  * should upgrade the package

+#### when upgrading a package with no sources enabled

+ * should have no sources enabled result

 #### when upgrading a package with readonly files